 is Duthie's easiest trail and features gentle climbs and descents that are welcoming to families and new riders.
 More experienced riders will still have fun with the easy going berms as it heads toward the clearing.

-> The large clearing functions as a "hub" with some skills features, pump tracks, a pavilion, and the start and finish for many of the trails.
+The large Central Clearing functions as a "hub" with some skills features, pump tracks, a pavilion, and the start and finish for many of the trails.
 For now, proceed across the clearing toward the collection of skinnies and log rides next to the entrance of Step It Up

-> Step It Up
+Step It Up

 , with steeper climbs and descents and a few trickier spots.
 There's not a whole lot in the way of features, but a few nice rollers can add some fun airtime.
 The rolling elevation continues as the trail winds its way along the park's boundary.
 Pay attention to the wooden start platform passed toward the end of Step It Up

 .
 The wooden ramp marks the start of Ryan's Eternal Flow

 .
 The end of the trail feeds into a clearing next to the start of Bootcamp